Julieusa/Leetcode_together/Julie/readme.md

   Daily challenge:  605.
 Can Place Flowers, consider maximum case, use brute force.
 Only need to think about the adjcent numbers.
   Calculate the power for numbers use recursion: use fast power algorithm is better.

+  ### Day 37(1/19/2022)
+  191. Number of 1 Bits:"and" is a Logical AND that returns True if both the operands are true whereas ‘&’ is a bitwise operator in Python that acts on bits and performs bit by bit operation.